 What’s the best cocoa powder to use?

-I love using a high-quality Dutch processed cocoa powder.
+I love using a high-quality Dutch processed cocoa powder for these whoopie pies.
 Dutch processed cocoa powder is darker, less acidic, and fudgier in baked goods.
 You’ll usually get less rise out of it though.
 My go to brand is usually Valrhona but there are lots of great brands out there including Guittard, Callebaut, Ghirardelli and lots of organic and fair trade options too!

 Do I have to use coffee in the batter?

-Coffee really brings out the flavor of chocolate but you can definitely use water or milk instead.
+Coffee really brings out the flavor of chocolate in the whoopie pies but you can definitely use water or milk instead.
 I’ve made this substitution before and people still LOVE the taste.

 How long do whoopie pies keep for?

 You can refrigerate whoopie pies for up to two days in a covered container.
 Allow to return to room temperature before enjoying.
 The cakes and buttercream can be frozen in sealable freezer bags for up to two months.
 Allow to return to room temperature then give the buttercream a brief whisk to restore the consistency.
 Pipe, assemble, and then enjoy!

 If you’ve tried this whoopie pies recipe then don’t forget to leave a rating and let me know how you got on in the comments below, I love hearing from you!